 Our research is focused on understanding the molecular and structural basis for microbial defence mechanisms in both bacteria and archaea, in particular stress response mechanisms and persistence phenomena.
 To study the function and molecular structure of enzymes, we employ biochemistry, x-ray crystallography, and single-particle electron microscopy.

-Our research is focused on bacterial stress response mechanisms, including toxin-antitoxin systems and the structural basis for persistence.
-But we also work on large enzyme complexes such as the 240 kDa E. coli carbon-phosphorus lyase complex, responsible for utilisation of phosphonate compounds in gram-negative bacteria.
+Our work on bacterial stress response mechanisms include toxin-antitoxin systems and the structural basis for a physiological state known as persistence.
+We also study mechanisms that are activated during nutritional stress, including the 240 kDa E. coli carbon-phosphorus lyase complex, a multi-enzyme complex responsible for utilisation of phosphonate compounds in gram-negative bacteria.

-Go to the Research section to learn more about our research projects, or take some time to browse our Publications.
-For a presentation of our work in layman’s terms, see the Press section.
+Go to the News and Research sections to learn more about our research projects, or take some time to browse our Publications.
+For a presentation of our research in layman’s terms, see the Press section.
 Our lab is also involved in Methods development in protein x-ray crystallography.

-We are also actively engaged in developing teaching methods at the university level.
-Go to the Teaching section to learn more about this.
-To learn more about who we are and what we do outside work hours, be sure to check out the list of Lab Members and our Gallery.
+Go to the Teaching section to learn more about our active engagement in developing teaching methods at the university level.
+To learn more about who we are and what we do outside work hours, be sure to check out the list of Lab Members and our lab gallery.